giantswarm/rfc/management-cluster-access/README.md

 - Since it is already integrated, it makes sense to keep it for emergencies while there is no alternative.
 - If we want to support this for a longer time we need to improve security.
 - We could support this as fallback method in `opsctl login` by managing access to lastpass.com or calling the `lastpass` CLI to ease operations.

+Possible story for workload cluster access here:
+- Use a controller on the MC to push WC client certificiates to lastpass
+- This would make MC and WC more independent
+- Would enable rotation of short lived certificates
+- Alternatively we could write the secret to a gitrepo via `sops` instead of using `lastpass`

 ### Introduce a second identity provider for SSO